websightdesigns/grunt-prettysass/README.md

 Type: `mixed`
 Default value: `2`

+Set the number of spaces to use for indenting.
+Use "t" to use a hard tab.

 #### options.removeBlankLines
 Type: `Boolean`
 Default value: `false`

 Remove blank/empty lines from the output.
+This option will also add a blank line at the very end of the file.

 ### Usage Examples